jjackson19862017/wbscms/readme.md

 # Wedding Booking System

 I originally designed this in Excel, however now that I have knowledge of MYSQL and frameworks.
-I can create a properly system instead of trying to shoe horn it into Excel.
+I can create a proper system instead of trying to shoe horn it into Excel.

 I want this project to show case what I have learnt about different packages and languages.